NKOGallardo/cookbook-/README.md

 - No build tools or server required — this app runs as a static page.

 ### Installation

+Made with ❤️ for home cooks everywhere <br>
+Happy Cooking! 🍳👨‍🍳🍽️
 ```bash

 # Clone or download the repository
 git clone https://github.com/yourusername/recipe-finder.git
 cd recipe-finder